leebyron/til/entries/radiate intent.md

   create a single source of truth, and avoid repeating yourself.

 - **Make timelines clear.** When do you plan to begin?
-Are there significant moments worth noting?
+Are there significant milestones worth noting?
 If others want to participate they need to know when.
   If there is urgency, make it known.

 - **Share visibly and broadly.** Start in whatever channel your team uses most.
   Share in the channels your stakeholders use.
 If you're in a smaller organization, just send it to everyone.
-As you share ask "can you think of anyone who should know about this?"
+As you share ask "who else should know about this?"

 - **Share often.** Share when you decide on your intention.
 Share a reminder.
   Share when you begin.
 Share when you reach milestones.
 Share when you